Charlotte Everest

 We have just completed our three-year project DREAM SCHOOL, where I worked as director and producer alongside Mrs C’s Collective, Space Productions and the University of Greenwich, supported by Arts Council England.

-I’m currently working with Mrs C’s Collective, a team of specialists and the University of Greenwich to develop and accredit training on how to make trauma-informed art safely.
+I’m currently working with Mrs C’s Collective, a team of specialists and the University of Greenwich to develop and accredit a training on how to make trauma-informed art safely.
 More here.
-We are also currently completing our 12-month writer development programme, The Writers’ Collective, working with four underrepresented writers, four new plays and 46 freelancers.